matsim-vsp/covid-sim/src/assets/v4-notes.md

 The **doubling time of "Type A" is approx. 13 days**, which is _more optimistic_ than what we currently measure (approx. 9 days).

 "Type B" is even more optimistic.

+What has changed compring to v2?

+- Inclusion of school population